openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 ## Summary

-This enhancemnet aims to enable adding workers to a single-node cluster by dealing with a "floating ingress" issue encountered in UPI-installed single control-plane node clusters which get worker nodes added to them.
-It does so by adjusting the installer to pin the default `IngressController` to the master pool when installing single-node bootstrap-in-place clusters.
+This enhancemnet aims to enable adding workers to a single-node cluster by dealing with a "floating ingress" issue encountered "none"-platform single control-plane node clusters which have worker nodes added to them.
+It does so by adjusting the installer to pin the default `IngressController` to the master pool when installing single-node "none"-platform clusters.

 ## Motivation